Note

 Replace "c:\myttd" or "c:\myttd-arm64" with the destination of your choice.

-How to record a trace using the TTD.exe command line utility
+Record a trace using the TTD.exe command line utility

 Tip

-For more information about recording a time travel trace using WinDbg, see Time Travel Debugging - Record a trace.
+For more information about recording a time travel trace by using WinDbg, see Time Travel Debugging - Record a trace.

 Launch a process